suri7897/PINN4SOH_NASA_dataset/README.md

 ### 1) NASA battery dataset
   This project uses the NASA lithium-ion battery dataset from the Prognostics Data.
   It contains charge/discharge cycle data and is commonly used for battery degradation and State of Health (SOH) prediction.
+  Here, I used only charging data to keep the method in original paper.

   - Data available on https://www.kaggle.com/datasets/patrickfleith/nasa-battery-dataset.